Online Marketing Metrics: 10 Important Things To Measure

 Channel-Specific Traffic

-d. “social,” which refers to users who came to your site via social media.
-It’s a great method to see how well your SEO, social media marketing, content marketing, and traditional marketing strategies are performing.
+d.
+“Social”, which refers to users who came to your site via social media.
+This is a great method for evaluating the performance of your SEO, social media marketing, content marketing, and traditional marketing strategies.

 4. Bounce Rate: